ratatatat/datasciencecoursera/getting_cleaning_data/README.md

 Details on the data set can be obtained at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+###R Script usage
+Open and execute the script in R or RStudio

+###Transformations applied to raw data set by run_analysis.R script
+* Multiple files with test and training set data for sensors, activities and subjects were merged into one data set.
+* Only mean and standard deviation variables for each measurement were retained from the original data set.
+All others were dropped.
+As a result data set consists of only 68 features.
+* Labels were provided for the subject's activities
+* Labels for the variables were added for the data set
+* Data was aggregated, mean of the retained measurements was computed grouped by activity and Subject ID.

 ###Assumptions
 Working directory is already set by user, before executing the script.

-###R Script usage
-Open and execute the script in R or RStudio